After spending several years traveling as a digital nomad in search for an ideal place to settle in, our choice fell on Barcelona.

 Families or people who are more used to living in the suburbs rather than the main city centers, can opt to live in some good suburbs near Barcelona, chief of which are Castelldefels, Gava, and Sant Cugat.
 Within the Sant Cugat area, the best places to live are Coll Fava, Parc Central, Volpelleres, Mirasol, Golf and Can Matas.

 Every place has things that could be improved, and Barcelona is no exception.
-Here are the things that bother me most.
+Here are the things that bother me the most:

 Yes, unfortunately, this is a city of dogs and a small percentage of dog owners are not very responsible.
 You have to be careful as you’ll encounter dog poop on most of your walks here, which is pretty disgusting especially if you end up stepping on it.